pymc-devs/pymc/sphinxdocs/modelbuilding.rst

 .. rubric:: Footnotes

 .. [#] Note that the ``random`` method does not provide a Gibbs sample unless the variable has no children.

 .. [#] Note that deterministic variables have no ``observed`` flag.
 If a deterministic variable's value were known, its parents would be restricted to the inverse image of that value under the deterministic variable's evaluation function.
 This usage would be extremely difficult to support in general, but it can be implemented for particular applications at the ``StepMethod`` level.

 .. [#] Nodes whose parents are containers make private shallow copies of those containers.
 This is done for technical reasons rather than to protect users from accidental misuse.

+.. [#] Note that these authors do not consider deterministic variables.